msambridge/waveform-ot/README.md

 - [Sambridge, M., Jackson, A., & Valentine, A. P. (2022)](https://academic.oup.com/gji/advance-article-abstract/doi/10.1093/gji/ggac151/6572363) "Geophysical Inversion and Optimal Transport", Geophysical Journal International, *in press*.

-An appropriate form of words might be, "We make use of the software package `OTlib.py` (REF tbc), which is based on the approach of Sambridge, M., Jackson, A., & Valentine, A. P. (2022)."
+An appropriate form of words might be, "We make use of the software package `OTlib.py`, which implements the approach of Sambridge, M., Jackson, A., & Valentine, A. P. (2022)."

 ## Acknowledgements